Steep Slope House

 Private

-The south façade opens up towards the view and the sun through big evenly spaced and sized sliding doors.
-The north façade faces the street and has a more closed appearance.
-All facades are clad in black, burnt pine, so called Shou Sugi Ban.
+The south facade opens to the sun and the view through large sliding glass panels, while the north facade facing the street is more closed off.
+All facades are clad in black, charred pine, known as Shou Sugi Ban.